esaidh266/Algorithm-for-classifying-hate-expressions-by-type-in-Spanish/README.md

 Results and comparisons generated during the training and validation process of the final model used for the development of the algorithm are shared in the MODELOS folder (https://acortar.link/d8WQ0P).
 This folder contains all the results of the models used during the algorithm's development process, with the respective training and testing.

-The procedure followed to train the models is reflected in the technical report: The development of the hate classification algorithm by type in Spanish digital media in X (Twitter), Facebook, and web portals (In press).
+The procedure followed to train the models is reflected in the technical report: The development of the hate classification algorithm by type in Spanish digital media in X (Twitter), Facebook, and web portals (https://doi.org/10.6084/m9.figshare.26314360.v1).

 Authors:
 - Daniel Pérez Palau